Wavedev-whastaken/FPK/README.md

-This is dead ama not update this but u can if u find bugs make a PR pls
+This is half way dead btw but if u find bugs make a PR pls.

+thanks